BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Three phase

 Three phase mains connections are the high-power electrical connections outside North- and Central-America and generally operate at 230V.
 These connections can be found in many commercial and some residential buildings around the world.
 A three phase connection consists of three phases (three live wires) and in general can provide about 3 times the power of a single phase connection.
 To make full use of a three phase connection requires an heating element with 3 resistors.
-Each resistor is connected between a live wire (L1 - L3) and neutral (N) in a star (or Y) configuration, see the figure below.
+Each resistor is connected between a live wire (L1 - L3) and neutral (N) in a star configuration, see the figure below.
 Since BrewPi 3-phase heating elements contain equal power resistors, the neutral can be omitted and the line is dashed in the figure.

 ![3-Phase power](../images/3-phase.svg)